-But recently, I have run into an altogether new problem – Photography Identity Theft and the victim appears to be me.
+But a few years ago, I rann into an altogether new problem – Photography Identity Theft and the victim appears to be me.
 The person using my photos didn’t just take one or two photos, but literally thousands of my pictures and tons of my blog post and posted them all on his own site.

 My photography site in case you are interested is here – FrankieFoto